Truth value

 In logic and mathematics, a truth value, sometimes called a logical value, is a value indicating the relation of a proposition to truth, which in classical logic has only two possible values (true or false).
+Truth values are used in computing as well as various types of logic.

 Computing

 In some programming languages, any expression can be evaluated in a context that expects a Boolean data type.
-Typically (though this varies by programming language) expressions like the number zero, the empty string, empty lists, and null evaluate to false, and strings with content (like "abc"), other numbers, and objects evaluate to true.

-Sometimes these classes of expressions are called "truthy" and "falsy" / "false".
+Typically (though this varies by programming language) expressions like the number zero, the empty string, empty lists, and null are treated as false, and strings with content (like "abc"), other numbers, and objects evaluate to true.
+Sometimes these classes of expressions are called falsy and truthy.
+For example, in Lisp, nil, the empty list, is treated as false, and all other values are treated as true.
+In C, the number 0 or 0.0 is false, and all other values are treated as true.